QuantEcon/lecture-source-py/source/rst/geom_series.rst

 **Remark:** The gross nominal interest rate :math:`R` is an **exchange rate** or **relative price** of dollars at between times :math:`t` and :math:`t+1`.
-The units of :math:`R` are dollars at time :math:`t+1` per dollar at time :math:`t`
+The units of :math:`R` are dollars at time :math:`t+1` per dollar at time :math:`t`.

-When people borrow and lend, they trade dollars now for dollars later or dollars later for dollars now
+When people borrow and lend, they trade dollars now for dollars later or dollars later for dollars now.

 The price at which these exchanges occur is the gross nominal interest rate